TICA STANDARD

 Balance: Good proportions.

 Condition: Good muscle tone.
+Excellent health.

 Temperament: Sweet and loving.

-GENERAL DESCRIPTION: The Selkirk Rex is produced by a dominant gene affecting
+GENERAL DESCRIPTION: The Selkirk Rex is produced by a dominant gene affecting the guard, down

-the guard, down and awn hairs.
-The curl is most prominent around the neck and tail in both
+and awn hairs.
+The curl is most prominent around the neck and tail in both coat lengths.
+Guard hairs tend to

-coat lengths.
-Guard hairs tend to have a coarse texture, but the coat is very dense and
+have a coarse texture, but the coat is very dense and overall soft and plush.
+The whiskers are curly as are

-medium to large cat with good balance between legs and body.
-Heavy boning gives the cat
+the eyebrows.
+The Selkirk Rex is a medium to large cat with good balance between legs and body.
+Heavy

-surprising weight.
+boning gives the cat surprising weight.
 Females are less massive than males, but both sexes have definite

 jowls.
-Coat continues to develop until about 2 years of age, so kittens should be judged
+Coat continues to develop until about 2 years of age, so kittens should be judged mainly on head

-mainly on head and body type.
-Kittens are curly at birth and may lose their coat and begin
+and body type.
+Kittens are curly at birth and may lose their coat and begin to develop an adult curly coat at

-to develop an adult curly coat at 8-10 months of age.
+8-10 months of age.

 ALLOWANCES: White lockets are acceptable.
 Kittens may lack fully curly coat.